mochi-hpc/mofka/docs/usage/topics.rst

 and provides the :code:`validate` member function.
 This function checks for the presence of an :code:`energy` field of type unsigned integer and checks that its value is less than an :code:`energy_max` value provided when creating the validator.
+If validation fails, the :code:`validate` function throws an exception.

 .. important::

-   The :code:`MOFKA_REGISTER_VALIDATOR` macro must be used to make tell Mofka about the :code:`EnergyValidator` class.
-Its first argument is the name by which we will refer to the class in user code (*"energy_validator"*), the second argument is the name of the class itself.
+   The :code:`MOFKA_REGISTER_VALIDATOR` macro must be used to tell Mofka about the :code:`EnergyValidator` class.
+Its first argument is the name by which we will refer to the class in user code (*"energy_validator"*), the second argument is the name of the class itself (*EnergyValidator*).

 .. literalinclude:: ../_code/energy_partition_selector.cpp
    :language: cpp

-The :code:`EnergyPartitionSelector` is also initialized with an :code:`energy_max` value and uses it to aggregate events into "bins" of similar energy values.
+The :code:`EnergyPartitionSelector` is also initialized with an :code:`energy_max` value and uses it to aggregate events into uniform "bins" of similar energy values.
 It inherits from :code:`mofka::PartitionSelectorInterface` and we call :code:`MOFKA_REGISTER_PARTITION_SELECTOR` to make it available for Mofka to use.